 - The approach concentrates functional and electrical verification into the checker unit.
-As a result, the core processor has no burden of functional or electrical correctness, and no requirement of forward progress - it need only be correct often enough to meet performance goals.
+As a result, the core processor has no burden of functional or electrical correctness, and no requirement of forward progress.
 If the checker design is kept simple, the approach can reduce the cost and improve the overall quality of processor verification. - Transistors outside of the checker unit can scale to smaller sizes without fear of natural radiation interference.
 If these transistors experience an energetic particle strike and produce incorrect results, the checker will detect and correct any errant computation. - The fault-avoidance techniques used to produce electrically robust designs are very conservative.
-By leveraging a dynamic verification approach, voltage and timing margins in the core can be significantly tightened, resulting in faster and cooler implementations.

-• As long as checker fault rates are kept in check, it becomes possible to simplify the processor by eliminating infrequently used functionality.
-For example, rarely used circuits can be eliminated to improve the speed or reduce the size of critical circuit paths.
+By leveraging a dynamic verification approach, voltage and timing margins in the core can be significantly tightened, resulting in faster and cooler implementations. - Without the necessity to be correct, it becomes possible to simplify the processor core, e.g., infrequently used circuits can be eliminated to improve the speed or reduce the size of critical circuit paths.